784/Name-generator/README.md

 # Name-generator
 Python script that allows you to generate random names.

-You're able to generate a random name and then add numbers to it as well.
+It's pretty small and it's all annotated, so you're easily able to modify it to your own needs.

 # How to use it?
 When the script starts, you're given the option of picking between two modes (normal mode and mass generate).